csrg-utfsm/csrg-utfsm.github.io/index.md

 Eclipse has [https://fedoraproject.org/wiki/RPath_Packaging_Draft](libs in non-system paths).
 This appears no longer needed.
 Also AutoReq is set to "no"

-The only packages not being from a RPM origin inside ExtProd are JacORB, Tctlk and Mico.
-Although, the manual Tctlk compilation build many packages already system available, but haven't been replaced and tested.
+The only packages not being from a RPM origin inside ExtProd are JacORB and Mico.
+Tcltk has a first version of its own package.
 Mico is [expected to fail](http://acs-community.github.io/) on RHEL 6, so this behaviour is expected also on EL/RHEL 7+, although it appears to build correctly, and includes the latest [gcc6 patch](https://github.com/csrg-utfsm/acscb/commit/9e930df9a0451e2b84344350520b6148a4460fd8).

 As many ACS building/compiling needed-scripts are been left as Sources of the ExtProd RPM, also to allow modularity in their updates.
 This scripts are left in system default path's such as /usr/local/bin, in order to prevent the need for path extension and modifications on the user side.

 Another important point is the intend to deprecate the use of .bash_profile.acs file, leaving enviroment variables in /etc/profile.d files.
 For example, ExtProd RPM creates jacorb.sh, which contains and exports:

 > JACORB_HOME=/home/almamgr/ACS-%{version}/JacORB
 > export JACORB_HOME